Chlorhexidine: Uses

 Chlorhexidine is used in disinfectants (disinfection of the skin and hands), cosmetics (additive to creams, toothpaste, deodorants, and antiperspirants), and pharmaceutical products (preservative in eye drops, active substance in wound dressings and antiseptic mouthwashes).
-A 2019 Cochrane review concluded that based on very low certainty evidence in those who are critically ill "it is not clear whether bathing with chlorhexidine reduces hospital‐acquired infections, mortality, or length of stay in the ICU, or whether the use of chlorhexidine results in more skin reactions."

-In endodontics, chlorhexidine has been used for root canal irrigation and as an intracanal dressing but has been replaced by the use of sodium hypochlorite bleach in much of the developed world.
+In endodontics, chlorhexidine has been used for root canal irrigation and as an intracanal dressing.

 Antiseptic

-CHG is active against Gram-positive and Gram-negative organisms, facultative anaerobes, aerobes, and yeasts.
+Chlorhexidine is active against Gram-positive and Gram-negative organisms, facultative anaerobes, aerobes, and yeasts.
 It is particularly effective against Gram-positive bacteria (in concentrations ≥ 1 μg/L).
 Significantly higher concentrations (10 to more than 73 μg/mL) are required for Gram-negative bacteria and fungi.
 Chlorhexidine is ineffective against polioviruses and adenoviruses.
 The effectiveness against herpes viruses has not yet been established unequivocally.

 There is strong evidence that chlorhexidine is more effective than povidone-iodine for clean surgery.
-Evidence shows that it is the most effective antiseptic for upper limb surgery, and there is no data to suggest that alcoholic chlorhexidine increases the risk of tourniquet-related burns, ignition fires or allergic episodes during surgery.
+Evidence shows that it is an effective antiseptic for upper limb surgery.

 Meta-data spanning several decades shows that the efficacy of chlorhexidine (against organisms that cause surgical site infection) has not changed, dispelling concerns over emerging resistance.

-Chlorhexidine, like other cation-active compounds, remains on the skin.
-It is frequently combined with alcohols (ethanol and isopropyl alcohol).